alokebd/spring2.5j11-sag-pattern/spring-saga-orchestration/README.md

 NOTE: SAGA is an event driven pattern where following vanilla of coding required to address this architecture.

 1).
-The starting point of services required to declare the sage for annotation-based configuration (in this example, it starts with OrderService).
+The starting point of services required to declare the saga for annotation-based configuration (in this example, it starts with OrderService).

 2).
 The @StartSaga and @EndSaga will register the @SagaEventHandler (check OrderProcessingSaga.java file)

 3).
-The @Aggregate the life cycle of @CommandHandler and @EventSourcingHandler.
+The @Aggregate will address life cycle of @CommandHandler and @EventSourcingHandler.
 As an example, product controller creates command that sends to
 CommandGateway.
 The gateway binds with @SagaEventHandler.
 Now the event will be published by Aggregare functionality.